-Names of the resources built using the helper class are org.apache.activemq.artemis.api.core.management.ResourceNames and are straightforward (e.g. broker queue.exampleQueue for QueueControl of the Queue exampleQueue, or the ActiveMQServerControl).
+Names of the built using the helper class resources are org.apache.activemq.artemis.api.core.management.ResourceNames and are straightforward (e.g. QueueControl of the Oueue queue.exampleQueue for exampleQueue. or broker for the ActiveMQServerControl).

 The ManagementHelper class can be used only with Core JMS messages.
 When called with a message from a different JMS library, an exception will be thrown.